Last Updated: Sep 19, 2019 Views: 310

 Any resident, who is aware that another resident is ill or has had an accident, should inform the Residences Office or Residences Student Mentors without delay if they have a reason to suppose the ill or injured resident has not done so themselves.

 If you are unable to contact the above outside of office hours the Security Office can be contacted on +44 (0)1895 255786 in an emergency.

 If you have been allocated accommodation on medical grounds it is advisable for you to contact your Residences Office of your hall in order to discuss your individual needs in residences at your earliest opportunity.
-Support and advice is also available from the University’s Disability and Dyslexia Service.
-Residents, who develop a disability during their stay in our accommodation and who require any adaptations to their accommodation, should first contact the University’s Disability and Dyslexia Service and also arrange to meet their Residences Staff to discuss individual needs.
+Support and advice is also available from the University’s Student Wellbeing.
+Residents, who develop a disability during their stay in our accommodation and who require any adaptations to their accommodation, should first contact the University’s Student Wellbeing Team and also arrange to meet their Residences Staff to discuss individual needs.